Amazedotcom/Music-app/README.md

 # music app

-A note app that creates music .
+A note app that creates music.